namyeon/namyeon.github.io/index.md

-I am a Ph.D. candidate at the [Missouri School of Journalism](./https://journalism.missouri.edu/) advised by [Dr. Sungkyoung Lee](./https://journalism.missouri.edu/staff/sungkyoung-lee/).
+I am a Ph.D. candidate at the <a href="https://journalism.missouri.edu/">Missouri School of Journalism </a> advised by <a href="https://journalism.missouri.edu/staff/sungkyoung-lee/">Dr. Sungkyoung Lee. </a>

 Here's my **[cv (pdf)](./Lee_CV_062519.pdf).**